Public and campus safety is a top priority at CSU-Pueblo.

 Security and Law Enforcement Office at 719.549.2373.

-We offer a variety of tactics to ensure the safety of everyone at the University:
+We offer a variety of services to ensure the safety of everyone at the University:

 - All residence hall lobby doors are locked each night and floors are only accessible with a student’s floor key.